 - Always when moving the loaded gantry, push on the gantry not the load.

-- Always push simultaneously on both gantry legs when moving the loaded gantry.
+- Always when moving loaded gantry push/pull simultaneously on both gantry legs.
 Not on the load.

 - Always remove trolley and hoist when assembling or disassembling gantry.